Timber Grade: TR26

 If you have a project that is a little too complex for online ordering, get in contact here and have a chat.
 We're a friendly bunch.

 We have some of the best toys in the industry.
 We have invested over £2.5M in our brand new facility and have used almost 20 years of manufacturing experience to ensure it does exactly what we want.
-It’s the secret to turning your project around in as little as 5 days, no matter what the complexity.
+It’s the secret to turning your project around in as little as 5 days.

 We run two Hundegger saws from Germany.
 These saws are truly incredible, allowing us to cut the timber for your project at an astonishing pace whilst achieving pin-point accuracy.
 The saws are fed directly from our design office and will optimise the use of every length of timber for minimal waste.